cdefgah/whatsapp-jpeg-repair/README.md

 For this case users are usually advised to open the broken file in MS Paint (or something similar in MacOS) first and save it as jpeg file.
 Usually it helps, but when you have many broken image files, opening and saving them one by one may get a little tedious.

 WhatsApp Jpeg Image Repair application solves this problem by repairing multiple broken files at once.
+If you are a MacOS user, please don't miss the important notice for MacOS users below.
+So, lets use the application:

 Follow these steps:
 1. Download application archive.
 Navigate to [the application releases](https://github.com/cdefgah/whatsapp-jpeg-repair/releases).
 Then expand `Assets` section and download application zip archive suitable for your operating system.
 2. Unzip application archive to the folder of your choosing, preferrably your home folder, e.g. `Documents` or `Desktop` folder, to prevent filesystem access control issues upon running the application.
-If you use MacOS, please note that MacOS Gatekeeper blocks this application when you try to launch it.
-To run downloaded application on MacOS your should either [disable MacOS Gatekeeper](https://www.google.com/search?q=disable+MacOS+Gatekeeper) or build the application from the source code as described below, and replace existing executable in downloaded zip archive with the newly-built file.
 3. Open application folder `WhatsAppJpegRepair`.
 4. Place broken jpeg files from WhatsApp to the `whatsapp-files` directory, located in the application folder.
 5. Run the application.